-- .01 The actuary should select assumptions that: - Are either best estimate assumptions or are best estimate assumptions modified to incorporate margins for adverse deviations to the extent, if any, required by law or by the terms of an appropriate engagement; - Are selected as at the cut-off date; and - Reflect the expected method of benefit settlement.
-[Effective February 1, 2018] - .02 Unless it is expected that expenses will not be paid from the pension plan's assets, the actuary should select an explicit assumption regarding the expenses of wind-up and either offset the resulting expense provision against the pension plan's assets or add the resulting expense provision to the pension plan's liabilities.
+- .01 The actuary should select assumptions that: - Notwithstanding subsection 1740, are either best estimate assumptions or are best estimate assumptions modified to incorporate margins for adverse deviations, as described in paragraph 1740.40, to the extent, if any, required by law or by the terms of an appropriate engagement; - Are selected as at the cut-off date; and - Reflect the expected method of benefit settlement. - .02 Unless it is expected that expenses will not be paid from the pension plan's assets, the actuary should select an explicit assumption regarding the expenses of wind-up and either offset the resulting expense provision against the pension plan's assets or add the resulting expense provision to the pension plan's liabilities.
 [Effective December 31, 2010]